Home Insurance

 All risks or comprehensive coverage is less common for seasonal properties and may not be an option with some insurance providers.

-Lastly, the third-party liability coverage on your primary residence extends to your secondary property and covers injuries on your property and any damage you may cause to someone else’s property.
+Lastly, the third-party liability coverage on your primary residence extends to your secondary property.
+This protects you against claims for injuries that occur on your property or damage you may cause to someone else’s property.

 Read more: How is fault determined in the world of home insurance?